pmndrs/react-spring/readme.md

 )
 ```

-Et voilà!
-Now you render a animated version of the `Header` component!
-All props that `Spring` doesn't recognize as its own will be spread over the receiving component, including `children` if you use `render` instead.
-It's actually faster as well since the function isn't recreated on every prop-change.
+Et voilà! `Header` animates on prop changes!
+Props that `Spring` doesn't recognize will be spread over the receiving component, including `children` if you use `render` to refer to the render-child.

 ## Native rendering ([Demo](https://codesandbox.io/embed/882njxpz29))

-Like React-motion by default we'll render the receiving component every frame as it gives you more freedom to animate whatever you like.
-That means you can animate dom styles & props, but also any React component.
-In some situations this can be expensive.

-Pass the `native` flag and the animations will now be applied *directly* to the dom through requestAnimationFrame.
-The component will only re-render when it receives new props.
+By default we'll render the receiving component every frame as it gives you more freedom to animate.
+In situations where that becomes expensive add the `native` flag and animations will now be applied directly to the dom.
 The flag is available for all primitives (Spring, Transition & Trail, Parallax is native by design).

 Just be aware of the following conditions: